illiafox/illiafox/README.md

 ### About Me

-A chill guy from Eastern Europe who transforms ideas into modern IT solutions from concept of creation to full product support.
+A chill guy from Europe who transforms ideas into modern IT solutions from concept of creation to full product support.

 💻 **What I Do:**
 - **Backend Development & DevOps** (and a dash of frontend for good measure)